 Executives and senior managers who have responsibility for the business activities of the REIT are employees of Charter Hall, and, as part of Charter Hall's framework, undergo a formal assessment on at least an annual basis against performance criteria (Key Performance Indicator-based financial and non-financial measures).
-The Board provides informal feedback on the performance of the Fund Manager and other senior managers, but does not participate in their formal appraisal.
+The Board provides informal feedback, periodically as well as on an annual basis coinciding with Charter Hall's framework, on the performance of the CEO Retail and other senior managers, but does not participate in their formal appraisal.
 This performance evaluation process was undertaken during the year.
-Senior Executives can also participate in continuing education to update and enhance their skills and knowledge.
+Senior Executives can participate in continuing education to update and enhance their skills and knowledge.